 The University of Stirling is a UK research intensive campus university founded by Royal charter in 1967 in Stirling, Scotland.
 It is ranked among the top 60 universities in the world that are under 50 years old by the Times Higher Education World University Rankings.

-Course Level: Scholarships are available to pursue taught Postgraduate programme.
+Course Level: The studentships are available to pursue taught Postgraduate programme.

 Study Subject: Here’s what you could be studying:

 Sustainable Aquaculture (Named Degree Outcomes)